 The designation Academic Professional would apply to a variety of academic assignments that call for academic background similar to that of a Faculty member with professorial rank, but which are distinctly different from professorial positions.
-Examples include managing instructional laboratories, assuming academic program management roles not suited for expectations applied to Tenure-Track Faculty members, operating instructional technology support programs, being responsible for general academic advising, assuming professional student counseling center responsibilities, providing specialized skill acquisition training as support for academic programs, working with Tenure-Track Faculty members in course and curriculum development and in the laboratory, and course delivery.
+Examples include, but are not limited to, the following:

 Reappointment of Academic Professionals is made annually.
 Notice of non-reappointment must be made in a timely manner consistent with Board of Regents policy, using the three-, six-, and nine-month notification schedule depending upon length of service in the position, as outlined in the Notice subsection of 3.3.3.

-Criteria or guidelines for reappointment in professional ranks generally follow those established for Instructional Units as set out in Section 3.3.3.
+Criteria or guidelines for reappointment in Academic Professional ranks generally follow those established for Instructional Units as set out in Section 3.3.3.
 Additional criteria may be established by the President in consultation with the Faculty Executive Board, and shall be published and distributed to the Faculty.